Whoaa512/starred/README.md

 - [chongdashu/phaserjs-tinyswords](https://github.com/chongdashu/phaserjs-tinyswords) -
 - [rohunvora/just-fucking-cancel](https://github.com/rohunvora/just-fucking-cancel) - claude code cancels your subscriptions for you
+- [a2wio/lucas](https://github.com/a2wio/lucas) - An autonomous 24/7 on-call engineer in the form of a Claude Code living in a cronjob.
 - [antonmedv/textarea](https://github.com/antonmedv/textarea) - A minimalist text editor that lives in URL
 - [reriiasu/speech-to-text](https://github.com/reriiasu/speech-to-text) - Real-time transcription using faster-whisper
 - [remorses/playwriter](https://github.com/remorses/playwriter) - Chrome extension to let agents control your browser.
 Runs Playwright snippets in a stateful sandbox.
 Available as CLI or MCP